canarybuilds/zulip/templates/zerver/help/connect-through-a-proxy.md

 ## Web

-Zulip uses your browser's default proxy settings.
+Feniks Chat uses your browser's default proxy settings.
 To set a custom proxy just for Zulip, check your browser's instructions for setting a custom proxy for a single website.